Artwork Help

 Q. What if I spot a problem with my proof or need to alter something?

+A. Just use your admin area to reject your proof.
+You can then upload new artwork through your admin > uploads area.
 That applies before you approve your proof.
 If you spot a problem after you have approved your proof, please contact the helpdesk as quickly as possible so that we can help you sort the problem out.

 Q. Is there a charge if I need to resubmit my artwork and get another proof?